kekePower/build.leia/README.md

 Please cd into your Leia source code: **cd ${HOME}/kodi/Leia/kodi-build** and run the following command: **cmake .. -DCMAKE_INSTALL_PREFIX=/opt/Leia**

 You will see the complete output of the command and possibly find you're missing some libraries and/or tools necessary to compile Kodi.
 Install the missing libraries and/or tools and try again.
 Once you've sorted all this out, you're ready to run the script.

+## Translations

+I only know two languages, Norwegian and English, and therefore there are only these two availale.

+If you want to help out with translation, please fork the project and copy the language files from **include/build.leia/language/**.

+The **en_US.inc** is the most up-to-date file.
+I haven't fixed the Norwegian one yet.